PookiePepelsss/MultiRoblox-RAM/README.md

 - light/dark theme toggle

 **anti-afk**
-- toggle from the sidebar — taps a benign key into every open roblox window on a configurable interval so the idle kick never fires
+- toggle from the sidebar. taps a benign key into every open roblox window on a configurable interval so the idle kick never fires

 **fast flags**
 - per-account fast flag editor, saved to `ClientAppSettings.json` and applied on next launch